 Articles tagged with: audience growth

-Sarah Marshall, head of audience growth at Vogue International led the workshop by providing an adapted model for journalists called ‘audience canvas’.
-This tool can be used to better understand who your typical target audience is and what types of news content would resonate the most.
-News organisations can then understand how and when to deliver this to their readers and listeners to secure their long-term loyalty.
+Sarah Marshall, head of audience growth at Vogue Global Network led the workshop on better understanding who your typical target audience is and what types of news content would resonate the most.

 The travel media startup has found success in understanding what audiences are searching for and commissioning content based on that data – but what does this mean for news organisations?